Voyage (2013 film): Plot

-Voyage centres on a young psychiatrist (played by Ryo van Kooten) who leaves Hong Kong to embark on a long lone voyage from Hong Kong along the coast of South-East Asia to try to overcome the emotional turmoil he has experienced in his relationships with former clients.
-While travelling, he tries to come to terms with his experiences by making a detailed record of their stories, and decides to visit those places himself.
+Voyage centers on a young psychiatrist (played by Ryo van Kooten) who leaves Hong Kong to embark on a long lone voyage from Hong Kong along the coast of South-East Asia to try to overcome the emotional turmoil he has experienced in his relationships with former clients.
+While traveling, he tries to come to terms with his experiences by making a detailed record of their stories, and decides to visit those places himself.

 The film's director, Scud, explained that the idea for the film "originated from my own thoughts about suicide.
 One time, I had thought about walking into the central Australian desert until I am exhausted and die in a miserable way.
 These thoughts caused me to think about similar people in this situation."
 He continued that "All of the episodes are independent of each other and the stories are based on real experiences which some of the actors appearing in the film have gone through.
 Having an international cast and locations around the world is appropriate because depression and suicide are universal themes".